y1zhou/knowledge-base/content/series/time-series/4-nonstationary/4.4-variability/index.md

 gg_diagnostic(m1)
 ```

 In the diagnostic plots, quite a few standardized residuals are over the $\pm 2$ range. the ACF only has a spike at lag 0, indicating no autocorrelation in the residuals.
-ALl p-values for the Ljung-Box tests are very high.
+All p-values for the Ljung-Box tests are very high.
 Overall there doesn't seem to be major violations of our model assumptions.

 {{< figure src="sunspot_m1_diag.png" caption="Diagnostic plots for the AR(9) model." numbered="true" >}}